yuzhaouoe/yuzhaouoe.github.io/index.md

 ---

 I am a 2nd year PhD student at the University of Edinburgh (start from Sept.
 2023), a member of [EdinburghNLP](https://edinburghnlp.inf.ed.ac.uk/), supervised by [Pasquale Minervini](https://scholar.google.com/citations?user=9sk6CSgAAAAJ) and [Mirella Lapata](https://scholar.google.com/citations?user=j67B9Q4AAAAJ).
-My research interests lie in _foundation model pre-training_ and _scalable mechanism interpretability_.
-I am currently working to "open the black box" to enable more efficient pre-training/inference.
+My research interests lie in _foundation model pre-training_, _interpretability_ and _multimodal reasoning_.
+I am doing an internship at Microsoft Research Cambridge.

-I will start my internship at Microsoft Research Cambridge from May to August 2025.
 Feel free to reach out if you’d like to meet in person!

 ### Selected Works